GudHelp/GudHelpWeather/README.md

 # GudHelpWeather
-It is an Api to extract Weather report from multiple points
+It is an Api to extract Weather report from multiple points.
+Author - Yogesh Gupta